xXleowXx/gitlab-charts/doc/installation/operator.md

 # GitLab Operator **(FREE SELF)**

 NOTE:
+The GitLab Operator is under active development and is not yet suitable for production use.
+See our [`Minimal` to `Viable` Epic](https://gitlab.com/groups/gitlab-org/cloud-native/-/epics/39) for more information.

+NOTE:
 If you want to integrate GitLab with OpenShift, see the [OpenShift and GitLab documentation](https://docs.gitlab.com/ee/install/openshift_and_gitlab/index.html).

 GitLab Operator is an implementation of the [Operator pattern](https://www.openshift.com/blog)